 Touch down at LAX, the air-travel behemoth that’s just down the coast and served by domestic and international flights from all over the globe.
 It’s a roughly 20-minute drive, if the traffic’s cooperating.

 The locals almost all drive, but Santa Monica’s a decidedly walkable setting (and in bad traffic, which is common, you’ll probably be faster on foot).
 Taxis and Ubers are plentiful if you’d rather not take the wheel.
+If you do decide to drive, the hotel offers valet parking for $65 a night.

 Worth getting out of bed for